Particular/docs.particular.net/nservicebus/azure-service-bus/batching.md

 Client-side batching allows messages being sent to a queue or topic to be delayed for a short period of time.
 Additional messages sent to the same queue or topic within that period will be grouped and transmitted together in a single batch.
 This setting affects the Azure Service Bus Message Senders and can be configured using [`BatchFlushInterval`](/nservicebus/azure-service-bus/configuration/configuration.md#messaging-factories).
 Client-side batching is enabled by default.

+Batching store operations should be disabled for low throughput scenarios requiring low latency.
+To do so, set the `BatchFlushInterval` to `TimeSpan.Zero`.
+For high-throughput scenarios, increase the `BatchFlushInterval`.

+Batching is only available for asynchronous Send and Complete operations.
+Synchronous operations are immediately sent to the Service Bus service.
+Batching does not occur for Peek or Receive operations, nor does batching occur across clients.

 ## Batching messages sent from a handler

 Azure Service Bus optimizes multiple message sends from a handler by batching send operations into a single operation.
 For example, when a handler is sending multiple messages, Azure Service Bus will batch those and send in as few operations as it can.
 Size of a batch cannot exceed the maximum size on a `BrokeredMessage`.
-The transport allows to configure what the maximum message size should be using [`MaximumMessageSizeInKilobytes`](/nservicebus/azure-service-bus/configuration/configuration.md#message-senders) setting of the Message Senders.
+The maximum message size is configured using [`MaximumMessageSizeInKilobytes`](/nservicebus/azure-service-bus/configuration/configuration.md#message-senders) setting of the Message Senders.

 NOTE: `BrokeredMessage` size is different between [tiers](https://azure.microsoft.com/en-us/documentation/articles/service-bus-premium-messaging/) of Azure Service Bus.

 When batching messages sent from a handler, the underlying implementation of batching serializes messages.
 Serialized batch is usually bigger than the original messages combined.
 To ensure successful batch sending operation, batch should not exceed the `BrokeredMessage` size.
 To cater for the overhead caused by serialization, the final batch size is estimated using `MessageSizePaddingPercentage` setting.
 By default, it's set to 5%.
 It can be configured using [`MessageSizePaddingPercentage`](/nservicebus/azure-service-bus/configuration/configuration.md#message-senders) configuration of the Message Senders.

-By default, messages batch exceeding the maximum allowed size by Azure Service Bus, will throw a [`MessageTooLargeException`](https://msdn.microsoft.com/en-us/library/microsoft.azure.devices.client.exceptions.messagetoolargeexception.aspx).
-Default behavior can by changed with [`OversizedBrokeredMessageHandler<T>(T)`](/nservicebus/azure-service-bus/configuration/configuration.md#message-senders) configuration of the Message Senders.
+By default, message batches exceeding the maximum allowed size by Azure Service Bus, will throw a [`MessageTooLargeException`](https://msdn.microsoft.com/en-us/library/microsoft.azure.devices.client.exceptions.messagetoolargeexception.aspx).
+The default behavior can by changed with [`OversizedBrokeredMessageHandler<T>(T)`](/nservicebus/azure-service-bus/configuration/configuration.md#message-senders) configuration of the Message Senders.

 ### Padding and estimated batch size calculation